chaanakyaaM/ML/README.md

 # 🧠 ML – My Machine Learning Practices & Projects

 Welcome to my **ML playground** 🚀
-This is where I learn, experiment, and build with **Machine Learning projects** — from scratch implementations to full-fledged projects.
+This is where I learn, experiment, and build with **Machine Learning algorithms** — from scratch implementations to full-fledged projects.

 ---